 Browsing 100 - 110 results of 134 programs for category - Popular Science

+Join Senior Scientist Paul Doherty as he explains the difference between floating ice and land ice, and why they effect sea levels differently.
 Join Senior Scientist Paul Doherty as he measures the power used by two lightbulbs--one incandescent and one fluorescent--that make the same amount of light.
 Join Senior Scientist Paul Doherty as shows how to melt ice unbelievably fast!
 Join Exploratorium staff as they give the quick answers to the most frequently asked questions about global warming: What is a "tipping point"?
 What are carbon credits?
 What is carbon neutral?
 What can I do?
 What can my kid do?
 Stephanie Chasteen speaks with Zan Stine, a graduate student in the Earth and Planetary Sciences Department at the University of California at Berkeley, at the annual American Geophysical Union meeting.
 Mr. Stine tells us about his search for the reasons why summer is coming earlier than it did in the past.
 Stephanie Chasteen speaks with Jerry Osborne of the University of Calgary about his work studying glaciers to understand how the climate is changing in recent years.
 Join us as we chat with Chris Mooney, Washington correspondent for Seed Magazine and author of Storm World: Hurricanes, Politics, and the Battle Over Global Warming and The Republican War on Science.
 His blog can be found at http://scienceblogs.com/intersection.
 Join Exploratorium physicists Paul Doherty and Stephanie Chasteen as they examine the past, present, and future of climate change.
 In this show, Paul and Stephanie discuss the future of our climate.
 Learn more about the oceans, global warming, feedback effects, glacial ice and sea ice, and some things you can to do help.